 It can be a very personal topic and oftentimes people have to be ready to seek out that type of advice.

-IRL, I generally don’t advertise that I live a frugal lifestyle while working towards the end goal of retiring from the traditional 9-to-5 to a life redefined.
+IRL, I generally don’t advertise that I live an intentional lifestyle while working towards the end goal of retiring from the traditional 9-to-5 to a life redefined.

 I would rather be incognito about my big picture goal.